R-OneMKL/oneMKL.MatrixCal/README.md

 **Intel oneAPI Math Kernel Library** (`oneMKL`).
 Because of this feature, the computational performance can be significantly improved.
-To make the package function work correctly with Intel `oneMKL`, users must first install the package, `oneMKL`, to import Intel `oneMKL` into R. The package also supports multithreaded computations, enabling users to utilize the benefit of multiple CPU cores, i.e., parallel computing, to handle large-scale matrix computations.
+To make the package function work correctly with Intel `oneMKL`, users must first install the package, `oneMKL`, to import Intel `oneMKL` into R. The `oneMKL.MatrixCal` package also supports multithreaded computations, enabling users to utilize the benefit of multiple CPU cores, i.e., parallel computing, to handle large-scale matrix computations.
 The package is not only compatible with Linux, but aslo Windows operating systems,